In June 2016, EAGA and its partners secured a $0.76M State Government Grant through the New Energy Jobs Fund to deliver the Solar Savers project.

 Maroondah City Council led the funding application on behalf of twenty councils and four of Victoria’s Greenhouse Alliances.
 The project seeks to install up to 900 solar PV on low income and vulnerable households across twenty municipalities between October 2016 and June 2019 and will:

 - test a model for scaling-up the use of council rates to provide individual loans to households and recover costs through the rates system

 - catalyse private-sector investment within a community segment traditionally viewed as high risk to investors by establishing and evaluating partnership finance models with the banking sector

 - establish a shared services approach to project implementation to enable access to dedicated capability and thereby reduce resource requirements and risks to councils.
 This approach is intended to leverage economies of scale in administration, procurement and governance, and (importantly) enable participation by councils not otherwise able to offer this service to their residents

-Solar Savers launched in May 2017 and will be progressively rolled out across participating councils through to June 2019.
+Solar Savers was launched in May 2017 and is being progressively rolled out across participating councils through to June 2019.
 To find out more or to participate visit please visit the Solar Savers website.